Last Updated on 17 February, 2021 by Veronica

 It’s just the midpoint between Chicago and Los Angeles and is a popular stop for travelers on Route 66, telling you you’re halfway there.

-You’re exactly halfway there.
-You leave behind 1139 miles (roughly 1830 km) and you have another 1139 miles left to travel ahead.
-It’s a good time to stop and have a coffee or soda.
+You’re precisely halfway there.
+You leave behind 1139 miles (roughly 1830 km), and you have another 1139 miles left to travel ahead.
+So it’s a good time to stop and have a coffee or soda.

 Here you have to try the famous “the ugly crust pie”!
 You can also buy some souvenirs from your time here.